AviatrixSystems/Docs/HowTos/gateway.rst

 including Internet traffic (such as a visit to www.google.com), is going through the VPN tunnel when a user is connected to the VPN gateway.

-Disabling Split Tunnel Mode should be a deliberate decision as you will be charged all Internet traffic as they are considered egress traffic by the cloud provider (AWS/Azure/GCP).
+Disabling Split Tunnel Mode should be a deliberate decision.
+You will be charged for all Internet traffic as they are considered egress traffic by the cloud provider (AWS/Azure/GCP).